 The man nodded his pace of writing increased, I felt guilty I didn’t want to come off as complaining.
 I didn’t realize that was something worth taking note over.

 We contacted our landlords, who offered really no reaction outside of asking for a copy of the appraisal.
-We were a little hesitant considering under the plumbing he recorded that the residents had complained about the plumbing.
+We were a little hesitant considering under the plumbing he recorded that the residents had complained.
 We hoped that would not come off as if we were following him around whispering negativity in his ear for our own gain.

 It’s so awkward, surely they will call back eventually right?
 I mean, we are here without a contract, a little communication would be nice.
 My biggest fear is perhaps they list the house for a higher price without discussing it with us.
 Opening our home to be visited all hours of the day unannounced or with little notice for home walkthroughs from potential buyers.
 Meanwhile leaving us in a lurch, when honestly we were just trying to play it so cool.